ACampanario/advent2025/Documentation/Advanced-Exports-in-CakePHP5.md

 }
 ```

-# Functionality on the Front End of the Application
+# Frontend of the Application

+**templates/Pages/exports.php**

-- There are several calls to the `export` method to:
+- There are several calls to the export method to:
     - Export all
     - Export to CSV
     - Export applying a filter sent in the URL